 During this time of social distancing, it can feel awkward to not have a buddy or a group of other musicians to play with.
 But other than playing by yourself, what other options are there?
 There’s quite a few!
 Here is a list of alternative playing and practice options that you can do all while social distancing!

-- Perform a virtual concert for your friends and family: With the many ways we have to communicate through voice and video, there’s no reason why we can’t share our music in the same way!
+Perform a virtual concert for your friends and family: With the many ways we have to communicate through voice and video, there’s no reason why we can’t share our music in the same way!
 Consider playing a piece or two that you have been working on via Facetime, Skype, Google Hangouts, or even live stream on YouTube or Twitch!
 There’s many ways to share your hard practiced music!

-- Take lessons remotely: Many recorder and other instrumental teachers have set themselves up to teach remotely using some of the above mentioned meeting platforms.
+Take private lessons remotely: Many recorder and other instrumental teachers have set themselves up to teach remotely using some of the above mentioned meeting platforms.
 While the experience is a bit different from a live one-on-one lesson, there is still great value to be had in working remotely with an instructor!
 See below for info on how to contact one of Portland’s great recorder teachers.

-- Dowani International Play Alongs: Dowani International has a large collection of Recorder music, ranging from easy to advanced, that comes with an accompaniment CD!
+Dowani International Play Alongs: Dowani International has a large collection of Recorder music, ranging from easy to advanced, that comes with an accompaniment CD!
 Learn a piece and play it at home accompanied by your own personal orchestra or continuo!
 The disc provides each movement and piece at 3 different tempi, so no matter where you are in learning the piece, you can practice or perform with a prerecorded accompaniment.
-You can fins most of their selection available to order online at Sheet Music Plus.
+You can find most of their selections available to order online at Sheet Music Plus.

 Join Online Zoom Playalong Classes

 American Recorder Society (https://americanrecorder.org)